 5:30-6:30 p.m.
 Reception

 This spring, the Metropolitan Opera opened labor talks with the 16 unions representing its workers, whose contracts all expire at the end of July, the New York Times reports.
 Labor and management agree on one fundamental point—that the opera is struggling financially amid falling ticket sales, a depleted endowment, and growing expenses.
-Perhaps not surprisingly, … Read
+Perhaps not surprisingly, … Read At the Met, Conflict Management in a Minor Key

 A recent ruling by a regional branch of the National Labor Relations Board (NLRB) raises the question of whether college football and basketball players will engage in the kind of collective dealmaking with university administrations that is found in business and government.